Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 compilers apply to function names in order to support function/method overloadings as well as other relevant C++ language features.
-In principle, one would be able to call such a C++ library function directly from Numba jitted function (using [numba.cfunc](https://numba.pydata.org/numba-doc/latest/user/cfunc.html) feature) if one would knows how the C++ compiler transforms the function name internally .
+In principle, one would be able to call such a C++ library function directly from any Numba compiled function (using the [numba.cfunc](https://numba.pydata.org/numba-doc/latest/user/cfunc.html) feature) if one would knows how the C++ compiler transforms the function name internally .
 However, the name-mangling algorithm is C++